FAQs

 4. Choose the Right Connectors

 A cable is only as good as the connectors fitted to it.
-The connectors need to be compatible with your equipment and capable of handling the electrical demands of the application.
+The connectors need to be compatible with your equipment and capable of meeting the application’s electrical requirements.

 Using the correct connectors not only improves performance but also makes installation easier and helps create a secure, long-lasting connection.